OutsourcedGuru/raspi-temp/README.md

 console.log('The CPU temperature is ' + getTemperature());
 ```

-In case you need the temperature as a number.
+In case you need the temperature as a number...
 ```
 console.log('The GPU temperature is ' + getTemperature('gpu', 'celsius', 'integer').toString() + '°C');
 ```